Health & Safety

 - In an emergency during a power outage, call the dispatch desk at 413-538-2304

 - 24-hour emergency blue phones, marked by blue lights, are prominently located throughout the campus and are activated by pushing the "talk" button.
-Activating the phone connects you immediately to Campus Police and dispatches police officers to that location.
+Activating the phone connects you immediately to campus safety and dispatches safety officers to that location.
 Emergency phones should not be used in non-emergency situations.

 Call 2490 from an on-campus phone or 413-585-2490 from a cell phone or off campus.

 Smith College does not maintain a health center during summer months.
-Call Campus Police at 413-585-2490 if you or anyone needs an ambulance.
+Call campus safety at 413-585-2490 if you or anyone needs an ambulance.
 Participants are responsible for all applicable fees for services received.

 Cooley-Dickinson Hospital is the closest hospital, 1.5 miles north of the college on Route 9, on the left: